a3r0id/TryHackMe-Sakura-Room-Writeup/README.md

 ![](https://raw.githubusercontent.com/hostinfodev/TryHackMe-Sakura-Room-Writeup/main/images/EsdhaUSVkAAM803.png)

-When I searched the MD5 hash (0a5c6e136a98a60b8a21643ce8c15a74) from the screenshot on Deep Paste I successfully found the post and it read the following:
+When I searched the MD5 hash (0a5c6e136a98a60b8a21643ce8c15a74) from the screenshot on Deep Paste I successfully found the paste which contained the following text:

 ```
 Saving here so I do not forget